MartinEesmaa/VVCEasy/Bitmovin.md

 Requirements to run program: Qt framework (version 5), glib (build-essential) and libvvdecLib.so

-Internet required to download segments for Bitmovin streams
+Internet required to download segments for Bitmovin streams.

 Offline availability for segments

-# Bitmovin VVDec Player (Test compatability)
+# Bitmovin VVDec Player (Test compatibility)

 ### Windows 7+: